 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of patients given antipsychotic medications.
-While antipsychotic drugs may be helpful for many residents, it is important to ensure these drugs are being used only where medically required.
-In some situations, high levels of antipsychotic drug use may suggest that a nursing home is using these medications to control patient behavior.
+This tells you the percent of patients given antipsychotic medications.
+While antipsychotic medications may be helpful for many patients, it is important to confirm these medications are being used only where medically required.
+In some situations, high levels of antipsychotic drug use may suggest that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

 In Glasgow Health and Rehabilitation, 24.61% of Patients use Anti-Anxiety Medication

 This datapoint is a measure of the percentage of long-term patients taking antianxiety medications.

 Managing Depression Among Residents

 In Glasgow Health and Rehabilitation, 3.17% of Patients